 With all this in mind, how can you ensure your website is mobile-friendly?
 There are several options, such as creating a separate mobile version of your site with content optimised for smaller screens.
 While a mobile site can be tailored for mobile users, it needs to be maintained and updated independently from the desktop version.

 A popular alternative to a mobile website is an adaptive or responsive design, where your website automatically optimises itself to the size of the user's screen.
 With this approach, you don’t need to worry about maintaining a separate mobile website, although you will need to make sure your layout works equally well on all devices.
+Some legacy websites may also not translate easily to a responsive design.

 Google generally prefers websites with a unified desktop/mobile version, as a single URL is easier to link to and share, and only needs to be indexed once.
 Opting for a responsive design is also a good way to future-proof your site in the face of Google’s mobile-first approach, with a single platform that combines all your content with a mobile-ready design.